Refreshing Swimming Holes Where You Can Cool Off in Southern California

 2. Red Rock

 Some locals consider Red Rock to be a legendary party spot.
 But the deep swimming hole – at the end of Paradise Road on the Santa Ynez River – is popular with teenagers, families and people from all walks of life.
-Aside from swimming the area’s also excellent for car camping and having a picnic.
+Aside from swimming, the area is also excellent for car camping and having a picnic.
 More info here.

 3. Devil’s Punchbowl, Cedar Creek Falls